-\ Effective with this valuation, investment gains and losses will be recognized over a 5-year period.
+^{} Effective with the January 1, 2019 valuation, investment gains and losses will be recognized over a 5-year period.
 Any pre-existing investment gains or losses which would have been recognized over a period of more than 5 years from January 1, 2019 have been adjusted such that they will be recognized in full by January 1, 2024.